ManagedBass/ManagedBass.DocFX/articles/Conceptual/What-is-a-Channel.md

 ## The types of channel
 Type     | Returned by
 ---------|--------------
-HCHANNEL | @ManagedBass.Bass.SampleGetChannel(System.Int32,System.Boolean)
+HCHANNEL | @'ManagedBass.Bass.SampleGetChannel(System.Int32,System.Boolean)'
-HSTREAM  | @ManagedBass.Bass.CreateStream and add-on provided functions HMUSIC   | @ManagedBass.Bass.MusicLoad
+HSTREAM  | Bass.CreateStream and add-on provided functions HMUSIC   | Bass.MusicLoad
-HRECORD  | @ManagedBass.Bass.RecordStart(System.Int32,System.Int32,ManagedBass.BassFlags,ManagedBass.RecordProcedure,System.IntPtr)
+HRECORD  | @'ManagedBass.Bass.RecordStart(System.Int32,System.Int32,ManagedBass.BassFlags,ManagedBass.RecordProcedure,System.IntPtr)'

-A sample stream (HSTREAM) or MOD music (HMUSIC) that has been created with the @ManagedBass.BassFlags.Decode flag is sometimes referred to as a "decoding channel".
+A sample stream (HSTREAM) or MOD music (HMUSIC) that has been created with the @'ManagedBass.BassFlags.Decode' flag is sometimes referred to as a "decoding channel".